mSpy Review 2026: Parental Control or Surveillance Scout?

 • Numbers messaged the most

-• Most visited websites and how many times they’ve visited them
+• Most visited websites and how many times they’ve been visited

 These data points are pivotal for monitoring your children’s interactions and movements.
 You can also export data via XLS and CSV files to share with your co-parent.